 Like solar, batteries are a technology.
 We’ll only make a few dozen nuclear plants, maybe a few hundred coal plants, and even a few thousand gas turbines.
 But we will make literally billions of solar cells and hundreds of millions of batteries in the near future.
 No other power technology has the economies of scale and the economies of volume.

 Batteries aren’t just getting cheaper.
 They represent an even bigger disruption because they will fundamentally change the way the grid works.
 I asked the technology execs in the room to imagine the 1960’s when the earliest computers required around-the-clock attention.
 Data had to be fed into the computers the moment they were ready and output had to be captured as soon as the computer was done calculating.
 But, then hard drives entered the industry.
 When they became cost-effective, the entire computer industry changed.
-Now, data could be
+Now, data could be teed up at convenient times and the computer could automatically retrieve it when ready.

 Today’s grid is like computers before hard drives – everything has to be done in real time.
 Batteries are about to change all of it.
 Not only will they lower the costs, they will create entirely new business models.
 Batteries will usher in a new generation of entrepreneurial opportunity that rivals a century ago when Edison, Telsa, and Westinghouse were inventing the original grid.